 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

-Fiscal Imbalance – Post-COVID-19 in 2021, the balance of external public debt is estimated at 50.90 percent of the country’s Gross Domestic Product, 7.80 percent more than in 2017.
-The country’s focus on fiscal transparency and macroeconomic stability is perceived as instrumental to improving conditions for sustainable economic growth, strengthening its external commercial position, and bolstering investors’ confidence.
+Fiscal Imbalance – In 2021, the balance of external public debt is estimated at 50.90 percent of the country’s Gross Domestic Product, 7.80 percent more than in 2017.
+Efforts to improve fiscal transparency and the Honduran Central Bank’s commitment to macroeconomic stability are perceived as instrumental to improving conditions for sustainable economic growth, strengthening its external commercial position, and bolstering investors’ confidence.

-Security – While citizen security is one of the government’s highest priorities, it faces difficult challenges and personal security remains a major concern in Honduras.
-Although the homicide rate has dropped by half since 2011, it remains high by international standards.
+Security – Citizen security is one of the government’s highest priorities and remains a major concern in Honduras.
+Although the homicide rate has dropped by more than half since 2011 (from 87 murders per 100,000 inhabitants to 39 in 2021), it remains high by international standards.
+The cost of crime and violence in Honduras is estimated to equal 6.5 percent of GDP.
+Violent gangs have threatened citizen security and are known for carrying out extortion rackets against businesses and communities across the country.
 Theft, pickpocketing, and armed robberies can occur in urban areas.